PyMamba/mamba-framework/docs/api.rst

 Deployment
 ----------

 Mamba integrates the Fabric deployment library and it's used by Mamba itself to release new versions and deploy the framework to the live mamba web site.
-Too see an example of usage you can check the `mamba devel <https://github.com/DamnWidget/mamba_devel>`_ package on GitHub.
+To see an example of usage you can check the `mamba devel <https://github.com/DamnWidget/mamba_devel>`_ package on GitHub.

 .. autoclass:: mamba.deployment.deployer.DeployerImporter
     :members: